mrblue223/Secure_linux/bash_script/System_health_monitoring/README.md

 Uses lm-sensors to track CPU package temperatures.
 It alerts the administrator if the system approaches thermal throttling limits (default 85°C).

+## Log ration

+This script is designed to be the "single source of truth."
+It automates the directory structure, log initialization, script placement, and log rotation in one idempotent execution.

 # 2. INSTALLATION REQUIREMENTS
 **System Dependencies**